New Jersey's Christie enjoys closed beach amid budget standoff

 At that same news conference, before the photos were published, Christie said he did not get any sun this weekend.
 His spokesman later clarified that was because the governor was wearing a baseball hat.

-(Reporting by Elinor Comlay; Additional reporting by Gina Cherelus in New York; Editing by Daniel Wallis and Jonathan Oatis)
+(Reporting by Elinor Comlay; Editing by Daniel Wallis and Jonathan Oatis)